Welcome to York University Libraries!

 6. the deliberate falsification of circulation or other library records;

 7. the deliberate tampering with the configuration of library workstations.

-Complaints of improper behavior within or related to the Libraries may be reported to and acted upon by the heads of library branches/departments, or by an Associate University Librarian.
-The Libraries may also initiate complaints against users.
-In some cases the Libraries may initiate complaints through the Office of Student Conflict Resolution.
+Complaints of improper behaviour within or related to the libraries may be reported to and acted upon by the heads of library branches/departments, or by an Associate University Librarian.
+The libraries may also initiate complaints against users.
+In some cases the libraries may initiate complaints through the Office of Student Conflict Resolution.

 Enforcement and Sanctions

 Library staff monitor behaviour within the libraries and may request individuals or groups to cease and desist from any behaviour deemed to limit the rights of others to use or have access to library materials, services, or facilities.
 The libraries may be patrolled by library staff and York Security who share the responsibility of ensuring that the behaviour code is respected.